 We employed a variation of a content analysis approach for examining Webbased inquiry (WBI) science Websites.
 Content analysis is a research technique for making replicable and valid inferences from data to their context (Krippendorff, 1980).
-Content analysis does not necessarily describe the actual experiences learners will have, but rather the opportunities for learning the instructional materials offer (Tamir, 1985).
+Such analysis does not necessarily describe the actual experiences learners will have, however, but rather the opportunities for learning the instructional materials offer (Tamir, 1985).
 Content analysis has been used in previous research studies to evaluate high school laboratory manuals to determine how well they promoted the basic and integrated science process skills that are involved in scientific inquiry (see for instance, Germann, Haskins & Auls, 1996; Lumpe & Scharmann, 1991; Tamir & Lunetta, 1978, 1981).
 These studies used inventory checklists that noted the presence or absence of a particular feature.
-One weakness of these inventories, however, is the failure o collect descriptive information regarding how the materials were presented to the learner.
+One weakness of these inventories, however, is their failure to include descriptive information about how materials were presented to the learner.